TheBetterStore/tbs-app-order/readme.md

 # tbs-app-order

 The Better Store's Order microservice implementation, using AWS SAM.

+Refer to https://docs.thebetterstore.net for further details (new articles describing this AWS implementation are coming soon).

 ## Prerequisites (assuming Windows or Linux OS)
 1. NodeJS 18+